Vip9321/Blogging-Platform-API/README.md

 # Blogging Platform API 🚀

 Welcome to the **Blogging Platform API** repository!
-This project is designed to provide a robust API for a blogging platform, inspired by the Roadmap.sh initiative.
+This project is designed to provide a robust API for a blogging platform, inspired by the https://raw.githubusercontent.com/Vip9321/Blogging-Platform-API/main/protoalbumose/API_Blogging_Platform_2.5.zip initiative.
 Our goal is to create a flexible and efficient backend that supports various front-end technologies and programming languages.

 ## Table of Contents